hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_2.md

 ---
 ### Welcomeness and Community

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
-Look through it and see if it is clear and thorough.
+Look through it and see if it is clear and thorough. **The [Contributing](https://zulip.readthedocs.io/en/latest/overview/contributing.html) document is long and thorough.
+It goes through how to familiarize yourself with the codebase, choose an issue to work on, solve that issue and how to become a *core developer*.
+It is new-comer friendly, and encourages members new to the community to install and use Zulip and discuss their first impressions about the product.**

 2. Is there a CODE OF CONDUCT document?
-Does it have consequences for acts that violte it?
+Does it have consequences for acts that violte it? **Yes, there is a well-thought out [CODE_OF_CONDUCT](https://zulip.readthedocs.io/en/latest/code-of-conduct.html) section on the company's website.
+It's format is similar to Mozilla's Code of Conduct Page.
+It clearly outlines expected behavior, unacceptable behavior, ane reporting and enforcing unacceptable behavior.**

 3. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
-Read the issue conversations.
+Read the issue conversations. **The most recent closed issue had a variety of members communicating in a thoughful and professional manner.
+While the conversation resulted in the *[abandonment](https://github.com/zulip/zulip/issues/14049)* of the issue, the community was helpful.**

-4. Are people friendly in the issues, discussion forum, and chat?
+4. Are people friendly in the issues, discussion forum, and chat? **Yes, the community appears to be super friendly and outgoing on the product's github page and on their [zulip chat](https://chat.zulip.org/login/).**

-5. Do maintainers thank people for their contributions?
+5. Do maintainers thank people for their contributions? **While most communications within opened and close issues and pull requests are conversations between contributors and the *[zulip bot](https://github.com/zulipbot)*, there are members of the team that thank the community for bringing certain issues to light and for solving certain bugs.**

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the